ntustison/LAMNrFlows/Manuscript/abstract.md

 with explicit per-level latent access, we fit per-level Gaussian statistics across the multi-view cohort and, for any observed subset of modalities, compute a closed-form joint posterior over the missing latents that captures cross-modal covariance.
-The exact inverse then yields \(M \to N\) imputations that are jointly coherent across outputs while preserving estimated likelihoods for comparison and uncertainty analyses.
+The exact inverse then yields joint imputations that are coherent across outputs while preserving estimated likelihoods for comparison and uncertainty analyses.
 We further introduce per-level latent alignment across modalities under alignment constraints provided by a family of possible objectives: Pearson, Barlow Twins, VICReg, InfoNCE, and HSIC.
 Optional